tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > This excludes the phosphate group

 ###### Pentose
-The pentose of a nucleo
+The pentose of a nucleotide can either be
+1. Deoxyribose (for DNA)
+2. Ribose (for RNA)

 ###### Nitrogenous Base